jennguyen1/nhuyhoa/_posts/2016-03-26-Factor-Analysis.md

 # Motivating Example
 Consider a data set of children test scores.
 There are $$n$$ children and test scores for $$6$$ subjects.
-Below we observe high correlation across the subjects.
+There is high correlation across the subjects.

-From the correlation matrix we see that there is a grouping of STEM and humanities subjects in correlation.
+From the correlation matrix, there is a grouping of STEM and humanities subjects in correlation.
 The left plot is the actual data where there is high correlation among the subjects and within fields.
 The right plot is a hypothetical plot of what independent data would look like (shown for comparison).

 {% highlight text %}